currycurry/thedinnerbutton/README.md

 The Dinner Button is assigned a static ip address:<br /> **192.168.9.118**

-You can ssh into it from the Droga5 offices
+You can ssh into it from the Droga5 offices <br />
 $ ssh pi@192.168.9.118 <br />
 password: raspberry

 There is a directory called dinnersHere on the desktop. inside that folder you'll find a couple of scripts that test individual parts of the system - camera, button, email... there is also a folder of images taken by the webcam, and a couple of other images.

 dinnersHere_live.py is the active code running the dinner button.

-It uses GPIO to talk to the buttons and LED. <br />
-It takes pictures with the webcam using fswebcam <br />
-It sends emails with attachments using mpack.

 The script is set to send debug emails to the button's maintainer - debugEmailRecipient.
 When the script starts debugEmailRecipient will receive an email with a snapshot taken at startup.
 They will also get an email every weekday at 7pm when the button activates.